 This story was initially posted on ICN (Infidelity Counseling Network: http://infidelitycounselingnetwork.org.
 A highly valuable call-in service for those affected by infidelity.
-(Also listed in my Resource section.)
-The story bears repeating.
-This woman experienced a rush of many emotions when she found out her husband cheated on her–with several partners.
+It’s a story of fight or flight and bears repeating.
+This woman experienced a rush of many emotions when she finds out her husband cheated on her – with several partners.
 She also went into PI (private investigator) mode.
 Did any of it serve her?
 Did she choose to fight, or take flight?
 Her words may sound familiar.
 There is much to be learned here.

 Fight or Flight